As an IT company, we often get the “how much” question. It is usually a question more like – “How much do you cost to build an eCommerce website?”

 WooCommerce is a free plugin for WordPress that allows adding mainstream functionalities to your WordPress website.
 It allows significant customization by downloading or buying needed extensions or themes that expand its embedded functionality and even redesign the user interface.
 The culmination of its free-of-charge basis and extended configurability makes WooCommerce popular among online merchants of all sizes.

 Magento is an open-source eCommerce framework that allows using its embedded configurability, as well as download features or purchase needed modules in Magento pools.
-One of the crucial pros of employing Magento is that the platform provides flexibility and unlimited customization to mould it into any form of customer’s desire.
+One of the crucial pros of employing Magento is that the platform provides flexibility and unlimited customization to mold it into any form of customer’s desire.
 These features make Magento-based online websites a good fit for eCommerce websites of medium to large sizes.
 Even big players such as Philips, Nestle, Christian Louboutin, Olympus, and Men’s Health have decided on it.

 Shopify requires no introduction to anyone who aspires to open an eCommerce store.
 It is a one-stop-shop platform and requires little to no professional knowledge for its maintenance and operation.
 Shopify has four license plans available: